I Built a Service Business Without a Sales Process.It Caught Up With Me.

 The turning point came when I tried to hire help.
 I couldn't explain my process to anyone because I didn't have one.

-I created a one-page flow chart, built a three-email follow-up sequence, and started tracking where prospects dropped off.
-Within three months, my close rate went up and my time-per-deal went down.
+The real win wasn't complexity, it was clarity.
+I built a one-page flow, a three-email follow-up sequence, and started tracking where prospects dropped off.